atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

     <your unique team's repository url here>
 ```

-You're now all set to publish your `handlers` project.
+You're now all set to publish your handlers project.

-#### Publishing your `handlers` project using the Rug CLI
+#### Publishing

 The Rug CLI has the `publish` command to publish a Rug archive from your local copy.
-Execute the `rug publish` command from inside your `handlers` project directory:
+Execute the `rug publish` command from inside your handlers project directory:

 ```console
 $ rug publish